 Hi, I am an optical engineer and researcher working for the European Southern Observatory in Garching, Germany.

-In my previous position at the Max Planck Institute for Extraterrestrial Physics, I have been a core member of Reinhard Genzels team (Nobel laureate in physics 2020).
+Before joining ESO, I worked at the Max Planck Institute for Extraterrestrial Physics in the Galactic Center team of Reinhard Genzel (Nobel laureate in physics 2020).
 I studied the supermassive black hole at the center of our Galaxy and the general relativistic effects on stars in its immideate vicinity.
-I have also played a leading role in the design, assembly, integration and commissioning of the 2nd generation VLTI instrument GRAVITY, a key instrument for the Galactic Center observations.
+I also played a leading role in the development and integration of the highly successful VLTI instrument GRAVITY, a key tool for the Galactic Center science.

 I received two awards for my work on instrumentation: